All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Review the research on Zepbound (tirzepatide) for binge eating disorder.
 Learn how this dual GIP/GLP-1 medication may affect binge eating through appetite and reward pathways.

-Understanding Binge Eating Disorder
+How Binge Eating Disorder

 Binge eating disorder is a clinical psychiatric condition affecting roughly 2.8 million American adults.
-It is defined by recurrent episodes of consuming large amounts of food in a discrete time period, accompanied by a feeling of loss of control.
+It's defined by recurrent episodes of consuming large amounts of food in a discrete time period, accompanied by a feeling of loss of control.
 These episodes cause marked distress and occur without the compensatory purging seen in bulimia nervosa.

 BED has a complex neurobiology.
 It involves disrupted signaling in the brain's appetite, reward, and executive control networks.
 People with BED show heightened responses to food cues in reward regions and reduced activity in prefrontal areas responsible for self-regulation. binge eating disorder